istio/istio.io/_docs/reference/writing-config.md

 type: markdown
 ---

 This page describes how to write configuration that conforms to Istio's schemas.
-All configuration schemas in Istio are defined as [protobuf messages]
+All configuration schemas in Istio are defined as [protobuf messages](https://developers.google.com/protocol-buffers/docs/proto3).
-(https://developers.google.com/protocol-buffers/docs/proto3).
 When in doubt, search for the protos.

 ## Translating to YAML